Antynea/grub-btrfs/README.md

 	(Snapper's config name to use)

-* GRUB_BTRFS_DISABLE="true"
+* GRUB_BTRFS_DISABLE="false"

-	(Disable grub-btrfs)
+	(Disable Grub-btrfs)

 * GRUB_BTRFS_DIRNAME="grub"

-	(Name of the grub folder on /boot/)
+	(Name of the grub folder in `/boot/`, might be grub2 on some distributions )

 * GRUB_BTRFS_OVERRIDE_BOOT_PARTITION_DETECTION="false"
 	(Change to "true" if you have a boot partition in a different subvolume)

 * GRUB_BTRFS_MKCONFIG=grub-mkconfig

-    (Name or path of the 'grub-mkconfig' executable; this is 'grub2-mkconfig' on some systems)
+    (Name or path of the 'grub-mkconfig' executable; might be 'grub2-mkconfig' on some distributions)

-Generate grub.cfg (on Arch linux use grub-mkconfig -o /boot/grub/grub.cfg )

-grub-btrfs automatically generates snapshots entries.

-You will see it appear differents entries (e.g : Snapshot: 2018-01-03 15:08:41  @test1 )
 ##
 ### Automatically update grub

-If you would like grub to automatically update when Snapper timeline snapshots and cleanups occur, simply install `10-update_grub.conf` in the following locations:
+If you would like Grub to automatically update when a snapshots is made or deleted:

-- `/etc/systemd/system/snapper-timeline.service.d/`
-- `/etc/systemd/system/snapper-cleanup.service.d/`

-Or copy `grub-btrfs.path` and `grub-btrfs.service` to `/etc/systemd/system/`

-Once the configuration files are in place, `systemctl daemon-reload` should be run to reload the units and make the changes active.
+* Mount your subvolume which contains snapshots to `/.snapshots`
+* Use `systemctl start/enable grub-btrfs.path`
+* `grub-btrfs.path` automatically (re)generate grub.cfg when a modification appear in `/.snapshots`

 ##
 ### Discussion